ucsb-cs148-f21/project-t02-clubrush/team/NORMS.md

 # Norms
-Everyone arrives on time.
+Everyone arrives on time. <br />
-Everyone contributes and informs the team about what they are doing and what they plan to do.
+Everyone contributes and informs the team about what they are doing and what they plan to do. <br />
-Everyone informs the team when they have an issue/problem that they need help on.
+Everyone informs the team when they have an issue/problem that they need help on. <br />
-Everyone can voice their opinions if they feel that something may not work.
+Everyone can voice their opinions if they feel that something may not work. <br />